 Technology selling can be tough.
 Customers are often highly-skilled and have varying needs depending on their role and experience levels.
 Moreover, the technology landscape is rapidly evolving, and sales professionals need to constantly modify their pitches to address the changing needs of the market.
-Many technology sales professionals rely on battle cards or well-researched reference documents to educate customers about product benefits.
-Creating an effective sales battle card involves a deep-dive analysis to uncover why a customer should choose your product over the competition.
-Here are the key elements to creating effective battle cards for cracking tech deals.

 This step answers the most important question: what does your product actually do?
 The answer should highlight how the product fits into the needs of the industry, market, and business role of the customer you’re talking to.
 As every company aspires to be in-step with the trends in their market/industry, explaining how your product fits in the larger picture will help them clearly understand its value.
 In addition to the market and industry information, this requires a clear understanding of the pain points within each layer to be able to align product benefits to market and customer needs.